Empowering Diverse Developers to Lead Revitalization Efforts

-In an effort to better ensure that real estate developers truly reflect their city’s diversity and that real estate developers of color are able to participate in growth and revitalization efforts, we have launched the Equitable Development Initiative.
-Charting a new path toward inclusive economic opportunity, this program combines our local knowledge, partnerships, and key strengths – including program design and project financing – to support developers of color to grow their careers and support communities.
+In an effort to better ensure that real estate developers truly reflect their city’s diversity and that diverse real estate developers are able to participate in growth and revitalization efforts, we have launched the Equitable Development Initiative.
+Charting a new path toward inclusive economic opportunity, this program combines our local knowledge, partnerships, and key strengths – including program design and project financing – to support diverse developers to grow their careers and support communities.

 Training

-Program participants engage in formal real estate development training, workshops with local development experts and city leaders, and discussions around challenges and opportunities for developers of color in metropolitan regions.
+Program participants engage in formal real estate development training, workshops with local development experts and city leaders, and discussions around challenges and opportunities for diverse developers in metropolitan regions.

 Mentorship